Likely No. 1 NBA draft pick Markelle Fultz on his time at UW: ‘I wouldn’t change anything’

 “He turned into a man and stayed with what he had and brought his A-game every day and not one of his college teammates will tell you he wasn’t trying to win or trying to lead them to a victory night in and night out!!!”

-About a year ago, Fultz, an Upper Marlboro, Maryland native, arrived with unprecedented fanfare as a five-star McDonald’s All-American and the most coveted recruit to ever sign with the Huskies.
+About a year ago, Fultz, an Upper Marlboro, Md., native, arrived with unprecedented fanfare as a five-star McDonald’s All-American and the most coveted recruit to ever sign with the Huskies.
 He introduced himself to Seattle, his new home, through a series of jaw-dropping performances in pickup games at Alaska Airlines Arena and the Northwest Collegiate Summer League game at North Seattle College.

-In his first game with the Huskies, he scored 33 points in a 100-96 overtime loss during an exhibition in Australia to the Dandenong Rangers.
-He averaged 21.4 points during the five-game overseas tour, which included a trip to New Zealand.

 Fultz officially began his college career on Nov.
 13, 2016 that served as an ominous sign for Huskies.
-He finished with 30 points, 7 rebounds and 6 assists during a 98-90 season-opening loss to Yale.
+He finished with 30 points, seven rebounds and six assists during a 98-90 season-opening loss to Yale.

 It was one of many games in which Washington squandered a superlative performance from its famous freshman.

-Five times Fultz flirted with capturing the school’s first triple double.
+Five times Fultz flirted with capturing the school’s first triple-double.
 He scored at least 30 points in five other games, including 37 during an 85-83 overtime win against Colorado on Jan.
-18.
+18. It was the last win for the Huskies.

 Fultz put an end to his season following a 26-point outing in a 76-68 defeat to Arizona on Feb.
 18.